Writing command line tools

 defining command line arguments

-To define command line arguments, import the argparse
+To define command line arguments, import the argparse module and create an

 instance of